lorenzsp/Project4/README.md

 mpirun -n 2 p4.x

-four txt files are generated where in each one we calculated the following quantities: mean energy mean absulute magnetic moment susceptibility heat capacity mean magnetic moment with l = 40, 60, 80, 100
+four txt files are generated where in each one we calculated the following quantities: mean energy;
+mean absolute magnetic moment;
+susceptibility;
+heat capacity;
+mean magnetic moment;
+with l = 40, 60, 80, 100
 T range (2.2 , 2.3)
 T step size 0.005